H1B Temporary Employees

-- Must be an employee of Drexel University (the H-1B is employer-specific.)
+- Applicant must be an employee of Drexel University or Drexel University College of Medicine (the H-1B is employer-specific).

-- Must be paid "prevailing wage," per a Department of Labor determination
+- Applicant must be paid "prevailing wage", per a Department of Labor determination.

-- Bachelor’s Degree required and education must relate to position
+- A bachelor’s degree is required and formal education must relate to position.

-- Application fee and one time fraud fee must be paid for by hiring department but premium processing fee can be paid by department or employee
+- Application fee and one time fraud fee must be paid for by hiring department.
+Premium processing fee can be paid for by department or employee.

-- Requires 1 month processing time before submission to USCIS
+- Requires 2-3 month processing time before submission to USCIS.

 H-1B petitions are not always approved and hiring departments must be prepared for this.
-The department may be required to prove that the industry standard requirement for the position is a Bachelor's degree, and, if other people in the same department have the same or similar position, must be prepared to show that the people in those positions also have a Bachelor's degree.
+The department may be required to prove that the industry standard requirement for the position is a Bachelor's degree, and, if other people in the same department have the same or similar position, the department must be prepared to show that the people in those positions also possess a Bachelor's degree.